yashpathack/Material-Design-2018.02.08.14.53-Anatomy-of-G-in-the-Google-Logo/README.md

 Here you can see the symmetry of the two rectangles.

 ## The symmetry for the Logo is unconvetional and exists in parts of design.
+For this I am gonna use the color separations in an image.
+Will also use algorithms to identify the color percentage in an image.